AdamSach/davidwightman/site/content/biography.md

   - /img/bio/9.mp4
   - /img/bio/10.mp4
 ---
 David Majury Wightman (1963-2019) was born in Newtownards, Northern Ireland.
 He led a bucolic Huckelberry Finn childhood until he was diagnosed with Legg–Calvé–Perthes disease at age ten.
 He spent over a year in hospital and was told he would never walk again.
-When it was proved otherwise, he ran away to London at fourteen and joined the burgeoning Punk/NewRomantic subculture.
+When it was proven otherwise, he ran away to London at fourteen and joined the burgeoning Punk/NewRomantic subculture.